leleliu008/ndk-pkg/README.md

 # ndk-pkg

-A package manager for [Android NDK](https://developer.android.google.cn/ndk) to build projects that are written in C/C++/Rust/Golang.
+A package builder/manager for [Android NDK](https://developer.android.google.cn/ndk) to build projects that are written in C, C++, Rust, Golang, etc

 ## Caveats